allegro/blog/_posts/2021-07-23-become-a-senior.md

 Let's treat your main skill as a valuable product.
 To develop a good product you should meet the expectations of your clients.
 Who is the client of you as a product?
 You?
 You are certainly a minor stakeholder.
 Your main stakeholder is your team leader, your team, and the company that you are working in.
-If you know the expectations, and you achieve them you will be very valuable for your company which means a higher level of your career.
+If you know the expectations, and you achieve them, you will be very valuable to your company which means a higher level of your career.
 Expectations are the key.
 Expectations differ between companies and even teams.
 ![Expectations](/img/articles/2021-07-23-become-a-senior/expectations.png)
 The status of a senior is difficult to compare between companies and teams.
-The same person may be a senior in one company and a junior in another.
-In one company where I worked the senior was expected to have good knowledge about products and the business and that's why the seniority length was the main factor there.
-On the other hand, in another company there was a person with excellent knowledge about the product and business, but she did not carry out large tasks - and did not take tasks that no one wanted to take, had the poor status of mid.
+The same person may be a senior at one company and a junior in another.
+At one company where I worked the senior was expected to have good knowledge about products and the business and that's why the tenure length was the main factor there.
+On the other hand, at another company there was a person with excellent knowledge about the product and business, but she did not carry out large tasks - and did not take tasks that no one wanted to take, stayed at the less attractive post of a mid-level engineer.
 In Allegro, we also have expectations for a senior.
 There is a list of expectations made by the internal leader's community.
 Such a list of expectations is a good start to begin the development process towards a senior.
 This is where I started my journey, and you should start from a similar place too if you want to focus on developing the skills that have the greatest impact on your efficiency.

 ### Assess yourself with some evaluation sheets